muehlefeldt/AJD.jl/docs/src/getting-started.md

 ```

 # Getting Started Guide
-This guide provides information on the basic usage of the AJD.jl package.
+This guide provides information on the basic and more advanced usage of the AJD.jl package.

 ## Installation
 To install the Package follow these instructions to add the package to a basic Julia environment or use the package in a Pluto notebook.